jangroth/aws-certification-notes/solutions-architect-professional.md

 * One stream is made of many different shards
 * Billing is per shard provisioned, can have as many shards as you want
 * Batching available or per message calls.
-* The number of shards can evolve over time (reshard / merge)
+* The number of shards can evolve over time (reshard/merge)
 * Records are ordered per Shard

 <a name="10_1_2_3"></a>